 Q and A regarding mandatory e-invoice

-- Can SLU sign an agreement with a supplier before the new provision comes into effect where we agree that the supplier may send other invoices than e-invoices?
+- If SLU signed an agreement with a supplier before the new provision came into effect, may the supplier send other invoices than e-invoices when invoicing that agreement??

-- Does the new provision also apply to suppliers outside of Sweden?
+- Does the provision also apply to suppliers outside of Sweden?

-- What happens if a supplier sends a paper invoice or an invoice via email after the provision comes into effect?
+- What happens if a supplier sends a paper invoice or an invoice via email?

 - The provision only covers invoicing of purchases - what is classified as a purchase?

-- Once the new act on e-invoicing takes effect, what invoicing information do we need to give suppliers?
+- What invoicing information do we need to give suppliers?

 - What do we tell suppliers who say they cannot invoice electronically?

-- What do we do if a supplier emails a pdf invoice to the department after 1 April?
+- What do we do if a supplier emails a pdf invoice to the department?

-- How will SLU be affected by the new requirement when it comes to sending invoices?
+- How is SLU affected by the new requirement when it comes to sending invoices?

-Can SLU sign an agreement with a supplier before the new provision comes into effect where we agree that the supplier may send other invoices than e-invoices?
+If SLU signed an agreement with a supplier before the new provision came into effect, may the supplier send other invoices than e-invoices when invoicing that agreement?

 Yes, the new provision does not apply retroactively.
-This means that if SLU, before 1 April, signs an agreement with a supplier where we agree that they can send other invoices than e-invoices, they can continue to send invoices this way even after 1 April.
+This means that if SLU, before 1 April 2019, signed an agreement with a supplier where we agreed that they could send other invoices than e-invoices, they may continue to send invoices this way even after 1 April 2019.

 However, this only applies to the agreement in question.
 If we buy goods or services from the supplier that are not covered by the agreement in question, the supplier must send e-invoices to SLU when invoicing these goods/services.